CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/howto-pivotal-diego-on-windows.md

      * LOGGREGATOR_SHARED_SECRET - Note the secret is the first of two parameters listed.

 2. Locate the Blueprint in the Blueprint Library.
+   * Login to the Control Portal.
+From the Nav Menu on the left, click **Orchestration > Blueprints Library**.
-   * Starting from the CenturyLink Control Portal, navigate to the Blueprints Library.
-Search for "Pivotal Cloud Foundry" in the keyword search on the right side of the page.
+   * Search for "Pivotal Cloud Foundry" in the keyword search on the right side of the page.
    <img src="../../images/pivotal_pcf/diego_blueprint_tiles.png" style="border:0;">

    * Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
 Search for “Pivotal Greenplum” in the keyword search on the right side of the page.

-3. Click the Deploy Blueprint button.
+3. Click the `deploy blueprint` button.

 4. Set Required parameters.